alexbmoreira/plex-server/README.md

 - Use [this guide](https://trash-guides.info/Radarr/Radarr-Quality-Settings-File-Size/#radarr-quality-definitions) as a reference

 **Download Clients**
-- Click “+”, choose Deluge
+- Click “+”, choose qBittorrent
-- Set Host to your server’s IP and enter your Deluge password
+- Set Host to your server’s IP and enter your qBittorrent login
 - Test and save the connection

 **Connect**